cannatag/ldap3/docs/manual/source/tutorial_intro.rst

     *Extension* is a custom request that can be sent to the LDAP server in an **Extended Operation** Request.
     A Control usually modifies the behaviour of a standard LDAP operation, while an Extension is a completely new kind of operation that each vendor decides to include in its LDAP server implementation.
-    An LDAP server declares which controls and which extendend operations it understand.
-The ldap3 library decodes the known supported controls and extended operation and includes a brief description and a reference to the relevant RFC in the ``.info`` attribute when known.
+    An LDAP server declares which controls and which extendend operations it understands.
+The ldap3 library decodes the known supported controls and extended operation and includes a brief description and a reference to the relevant RFC in the ``.info`` attribute (when known).
 Not all controls or extensions are intended to be used by clients.
-Sometimes controls and extensions are used by servers that hold a replica or a data partition.
+Some controls and extensions are used by servers that hold a replica or a data partition.
 Unfortunately in the LDAP specifications there is no way to specify if such extensions are reserved for a server (**DSA**, *Directory Server Agent* in LDAP parlance) to server communication (for example in replicas or partitions management) or can be used